Trump fires agency head who vouched for 2020 vote security

-Krebs, a former Microsoft executive, ran the agency, known as CISA, from its creation in the wake of Russian interference with the 2016 election through the November election.
+A former Microsoft executive, Krebs ran the agency, known as CISA, from its creation in the wake of Russian interference with the 2016 election through the November election.
 He won bipartisan praise as CISA coordinated federal state and local efforts to defend electoral systems from foreign or domestic interference.

-In recent days, Krebs has repeatedly pushed back against false claims that the election was tainted.
-Earlier Tuesday, he tweeted out a report citing 59 election security experts saying there is no credible evidence of computer fraud in the 2020 election outcome.
+Hours before being dismissed, Krebs tweeted out a report citing 59 election security experts saying there is no credible evidence of computer fraud in the 2020 election outcome.

-Trump fired back on Twitter later in the day.
-He repeated unsubstantiated claims about the vote and wrote “effective immediately, Chris Krebs has been terminated as Director of the Cybersecurity and Infrastructure Security Agency.”
+Trump responded on Twitter later in the day.
+He repeated unsubstantiated claims about the vote and wrote "effective immediately, Chris Krebs has been terminated as Director of the Cybersecurity and Infrastructure Security Agency."

 Officials with CISA and its parent agency, the Department of Homeland Security, had no immediate comment.

+One of the few Republicans joining in the criticism was Sen. Ben Sasse of Nebraska, a frequent Trump critic.
+"Chris Krebs did a really good job, as state election officials all across the nation will tell you, and he obviously should not be fired," he said.

+Biden campaign spokesman Michael Gwin noted that bipartisan election officials have dismissed Trump's claims of widespread fraud.
+"Chris Krebs should be commended for his service in protecting our elections, not fired for telling the truth."

 Krebs kept a low profile even as he voiced confidence ahead of the November vote and, afterward, knocked down allegations that the count was tainted by fraud.
-At times, he seemed to be directly repudiating Trump, a surprising move from a component of DHS, an agency that has drawn criticism for seeming to be too closely allied with the president’s political goals.
+The repudiation of Trump was notable coming from a component of DHS, which has been criticized for seeming to be too closely aligned with the president's political goals.

 CISA issued statements dismissing claims that large numbers of dead people could vote or that someone could change results without detection.